 At this, Odysseus picked up the bow and tried it for weight, balancing it in his hand.
 The suitors mocked him for this display.
 “Thinks he’s an expert, he does,” they jeered.

 Then he placed the bow upright on the ground.
-He leant into it, and hooked the string over the end with ease.
-At first the suitors were astounded.
-And then they realised that the beggar was the king whose palace and hospitality they had been abusing, and whose wife they had been wooing.
-The realisation came too late to save their skins, for soon Odysseus was letting arrows fly from the bow and picking them off one by one.
+He leaned into it, and hooked the string over the end with ease.
+At first the suitors were astounded, and then they realised that the beggar was the king whose palace and hospitality they had been abusing, and whose wife they had been wooing.
+The realisation came too late to save their skins, for Odysseus was soon letting arrows fly from the bow, picking them off one by one.

 And that’s the story over the homecoming of Odysseus.
 It is also the end of the tales from the Trojan war as told by the Greek bard, Homer, who wrote two epic poems called the Iliad and the Odyssey.

-But although our hero was overjoyed to be home, that was not the end of his travels.
-For Odysseus always longed to go and see new places, and after some time he again set out.
-The English Poet Alfred Lord Tennyson (in a poem called Ulysses – another name for Odysseus) wrote a few lines about his unquenchable urge to sail the seas:
+Although our hero was overjoyed to be home, that was not the end of his travels - for Odysseus always longed to go and see new places, and after some time he again set out.
+The English Poet Lord Alfred Tennyson (in a poem called Ulysses – another name for Odysseus) wrote a few lines about his unquenchable urge to sail the seas:

 To sail beyond the sunset, and the baths